 For orders placed through PayPal, Etsy sends the GST collected to the seller as a part of the payment.
 Etsy then adds the tax to the seller’s Etsy statement so that we can remit the tax to Australian authorities.

-If you’re a seller located outside of Australia who ships a package to a buyer in Australia that is less than or equal to $1,000 AUD, and you ship using a commercial carrier, such as Fedex, you may need to include the information below to ensure the buyer receives their order without delay:
+If you’re a seller located outside of Australia who sends a package to a buyer in Australia that is less than or equal to 1,000 AUD, and you deliver using a commercial carrier, such as Fedex, you may need to include the information below to ensure the buyer receives their order without delay:

 - Etsy’s Australian Reference Number (ARN): 3000 0920 7152

-- The item(s) total, shipping costs, GST charged, and full order total.
+- The item(s) total, postage costs, GST charged, and full order total.

 Australian customs authorities may look at the customs form to confirm that GST was paid on the order.
-Multiple items purchased in the same order should be shipped in the same package.
+Multiple items purchased in the same order should be dispatched in the same package.

 Please consult your preferred carrier for more guidance on where to enter the information above.

-Orders shipped to Etsy customers in New Zealand are subject to Goods & Sales Tax (GST).
+Orders delivered to Etsy customers in New Zealand are subject to Goods & Sales Tax (GST).
 Etsy collects a 15% GST on orders when each of the following applies:

 - Seller is located outside New Zealand

-- The package is being shipped to a buyer in New Zealand
+- The package is being delivered to a buyer in New Zealand

 When an order fits these criteria, Etsy automatically includes the tax in the buyer’s total.
 The buyer pays the tax at checkout, and Etsy remits it to the New Zealand Inland Revenue Department.